 Run your finger along bottom of first row until it is straight.
 If you are using the bottom spring kit, weave the first row directly above it.
 The beads will rest against the tray and will necessarily be straight.

-Weaving a wide piece
+Weaving a wide piece (without the shedding device)

 How to find the correct tension: